gjanders/ReportDisabler/README.md

 Icons by Bing CoPilot

 ## Release Notes
+### 0.0.4
+Updated Splunk python SDK from 2.0.2 to 2.1.0 as per Splunk cloud compatibility requirements

 ### 0.0.3
 Updated splunk python SDK from 2.0.1 to 2.0.2 as per Splunk cloud compatibility requirements